Saudi Arabia's sports binge seeks economic dividend – DW – 05/11/2023

 Making friends and influencing governments

-The IMF projects that the Saudi economic growth will more than halve to 3.1% this year mainly on account of a slowdown in the oil sector.
+The International Monetary Fund projects that the Saudi economic growth will more than halve to 3.1% this year mainly on account of a slowdown in the oil sector.

 Meanwhile, economic activity outside the oil business increased by 5.8% year-on-year, according to this week's figures.
 "The Saudi economy is robust, and there is increasing interest in the global business community in expanding ties with Saudi Arabia," said Alterman.